Fazil-Khan369/NY-Times/Readme.md

 * 7 for period

 This is configurable in Constants.Swift file in Project.
-Used MVVM Design pattern and swift generic approach to develop this application.
+Used MVC Design pattern and swift generic approach to develop this application.

 ## Tools And Resources Used